Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

 \subsubsection{Dirichlet process}

-So far, we have only described Bayesian models working under parametric assumptions.
-Although these models have been proved effective in detecting network anomalies, there is still a missing methodology that we need to consider: the nonparametric realm.
-Bayesian nonparametric models have become increasingly popular and appealing in research areas such as finance, biology and machine learning, amongst others, because they posses a flexibility that can hardly be achieved by parametric models.
-This flexibility is explained through the fact that these models in contrast to parametric ones, assume that the parameter space is an infinite-dimensional object, something particularly useful as more data becomes available.
-For cyber security research, where huge amounts of time evolving data are available almost instantly, Bayesian nonparametrics models should provide a more suitable modelling techniques and provide interesting insights and solutions to the problem at hand.

-Historically, it is widely accepted that Bayesian nonparametrics had its beginnings with the introduction of the Dirichlet Process (DP) by \cite{ferguson73} and since then, the DP has played a vital role in Bayesian nonparametrics and its applications \citep[see {\it e.g.}][]{hjort2010}.
+Historically, it is widely accepted that Bayesian nonparametrics had its beginnings with the introduction of the Dirichlet Process (DP) in \cite{ferguson73} and since then, the DP has played a vital role in Bayesian nonparametrics and its applications \citep[see {\it e.g.}][]{hjort2010}.
 The DP works as a prior on the space of probability distributions and just as the Dirichlet distribution we will preserve a nice conjugacy property.
 More precisely, if $\{X_i\}_{i=1}^n\stackrel{\text{i.i.d}}{\sim} P$ and $P\sim DP(\alpha)$ then $P|X_1,...,X_n\sim \text{DP}\left(\alpha+\sum_{i=1}^n\delta_{X_i}\right)$.
 In this setting, $\alpha$ is a finite measure defined on the same space as $P$ and it is commonly expressed as $\alpha=\theta P_0$, where $\theta$ is the total mass and $P_0$ a probability measure.
-Using this structure we obtain a nice expression for the predictive distribution
+Using this structure we obtain a nice expression for the predictive distribution of $X_{n+1}$, by either sampling an already observed value $X_j^*$ with probability proportional to its frequency $n_j$ or by sampling a new value from $P_0$ with probability proportional to $\theta$.
+This almost surely discreteness of the DP makes it extremely useful for clustering tasks and density estimation.

-where $\{X_j^*\}_j$ is the set of distinct values observed in $X_1,...,X_n$ and $n_j$ their frequencies.
-Hence, we will be observing either a previously seen value or a completely new one, a characteristic which is really useful in clustering applications.